 The National Institute on Drug Abuse reports that 6 percent of all admissions to drug treatment programs were from cocaine in 2013.
 The majority of these users were polydrug users, meaning that they used another drug in addition to cocaine.
 This does complicate the treatment process, but intervention can be successful.

 Addiction is a complex brain disorder that includes many components aside from changes in the brain.
 This is why it’s vital that a comprehensive treatment program is selected.
 For many individuals, the easiest way to receive comprehensive care is through holistic program.
-The River Source, for instance, treats the mind, body and spirit with a variety of therapies.
+The River Source, for instance, treats the mind, body and spirit with a variety of therapies during cocaine addiction treatment.

 If you would like to learn more about our approach to treating cocaine addiction, please call us today.
 Your call is confidential.